ContextualAI/examples/03-standalone-api/01-lmunit/README.md

 ## Repository Structure

 This repository includes one primary example:
-- [LMUnit.ipynb](LMUnit.ipynb): A step-by-step notebook for using natural language unit tests for LLM response evaluation.
+- [lmunit.ipynb](lmunit.ipynb): A step-by-step notebook for using natural language unit tests for LLM response evaluation.

 The notebook can be completed in under 15 minutes.